 Questions about cancer were asked only of persons aged 18 or older.
 Consequently, persons aged 17 or younger were coded as "Inapplicable" (-1) on these variables.
 CANCERDX ascertained whether the person had ever been diagnosed as having cancer or a malignancy of any kind.
 If the person answered "Yes" they were asked at PE22 what type of cancer was diagnosed.
-CABLADDR, CABLOOD, CABONE, CABRAIN, CABREAST, CACERVIX, CACOLON, CAESOPH, CAGALLBL, CAKIDNEY, CALARYNX, CALEUKEM, CALIVER, CALUNG,

-CALYMPH, CAMELANO, CAMOUTH, CAOTHER, CAOVARY, CAPANCRS, CAPROSTA, CARECTUM, CASKINNM, CASKINDK, CAMUSCLE, CASTOMCH, CATESTIS, CATHROAT, CATHYROD, CAUTERUS indicate selection of cancer of the bladder, blood, bone, brain, breast, cervix, colon, esophagus, gallbladder, kidney, or larynx; leukemia; cancer of the liver or lung; lymphoma or melanoma; cancer of the mouth/tongue/lip, other type of cancer, cancer of the ovary, pancreas, prostate, rectum, skin; soft tissue, muscle, or fat; stomach, testis, throat, thyroid, or uterus.
+CABLADDR, CABLOOD, CABONE, CABRAIN, CABREAST, CACERVIX, CACOLON, CAESOPH, CAGALLBL, CAKIDNEY, CALARYNX, CALEUKEM, CALIVER, CALUNG, CALYMPH, CAMELANO, CAMOUTH, CAOTHER, CAOVARY, CAPANCRS, CAPROSTA, CARECTUM, CASKINNM, CASKINDK, CAMUSCLE, CASTOMCH, CATESTIS, CATHROAT, CATHYROD, CAUTERUS indicate selection of cancer of the bladder, blood, bone, brain, breast, cervix, colon, esophagus, gallbladder, kidney, or larynx; leukemia; cancer of the liver or lung; lymphoma or melanoma; cancer of the mouth/tongue/lip, other type of cancer, cancer of the ovary, pancreas, prostate, rectum, skin; soft tissue, muscle, or fat; stomach, testis, throat, thyroid, or uterus.
 Cancer of the cervix, ovary, or uterus could not be reported for males, and cancer of the prostate or testis could not be reported for females.
 The age of diagnosis for each cancer is included in this file.
 These variables are top-coded to 85 years of age.

-For each reported cancer, a variable is set to indicate whether the cancer was in remission.
-These variables are BLDRREMS, BLODREMS, BONEREMS, BRAIREMS, BRSTREMS, CERVREMS, COLOREMS, ESPHREMS, GLBLREMS, KIDNREMS, LRNXREMS, LEUKREMS, LIVRREMS, LUNGREMS, LYMPREMS, MELAREMS, MOUTREMS, MUSCREMS, OTHRREMS, OVRYREMS, PANCREMS, PRSTREMS, RECTREMS, SKNMREMS, SKDKREMS, STOMREMS, TSTSREMS, THRTREMS, THYRREMS, and UTERREMS.
-This information was collected at PE25, "Is (person)'s (condition) in remission, that is, the (condition) is under control?"
+Starting in 2010, variables were added to this file that indicate whether each reported cancer was in remission.
+These variables, BLDRREMS, BLODREMS, BONEREMS, BRAIREMS, BRSTREMS, CERVREMS, COLOREMS, ESPHREMS, GLBLREMS, KIDNREMS, LRNXREMS, LEUKREMS, LIVRREMS, LUNGREMS, LYMPREMS, MELAREMS, MOUTREMS, MUSCREMS, OTHRREMS, OVRYREMS, PANCREMS, PRSTREMS, RECTREMS, SKNMREMS, SKDKREMS, STOMREMS, TSTSREMS, THRTREMS, THYRREMS, UTERREMS, were collected at PE25, "Is (person)'s (condition) in remission, that is, the (condition) is under control?"